fluxninja/aperture/docs/content/concepts/advanced/dynamic-configuration.md

 The dynamic configuration can be provided to an existing policy using the [aperturectl CLI](/reference/aperturectl/apply/apply.md).
-To learn more about its usage, please see how the dynamic configuration is provided in the service protection [blueprint](/reference/blueprints/load-scheduling/average-latency#dynamic-configuration).
+To learn more about its usage, see how the dynamic configuration is provided in the service protection [blueprint](/reference/blueprints/load-scheduling/average-latency#dynamic-configuration).